Gynaecologist, Pain Medicine Physician and Laparoscopic Surgeon

-Dr Karen Chan is a gynaecologist and laparoscopic surgeon who has an interest in the management of women with pelvic pain, menstrual problems, abnormal cervical screening tests and vulval disorders.
+Dr Karen Chan is a gynaecologist, pain specialist and laparoscopic surgeon who has an interest in the management of women with pelvic pain, abnormal cervical screening tests, perimenopause/menopause and vulval disorders.

-Dr Chan is currently a Conjoint Associate lecturer at the University of New South Wales and has presented at national and international meetings.
-She has conducted research in laparoscopic gynaecological surgery and pelvic pain and has been published in a number of national and international peer-reviewed journals.
+Dr Chan is a Visiting Medical Officer at the Royal Hospital for Women, Prince of Wales Private Hospital and North Shore Private Hospital as well as a Conjoint Associate lecturer at the University of New South Wales.
+Dr Chan has presented at national and international meetings and conducted research in laparoscopic gynaecological surgery and pelvic pain with publications in a number of national and international peer-reviewed journals.
 She was awarded the RANZCOG Robert Wrigley Pain Research Scholarship for 2020-2021 for research to further the management of women with vulval pain.

 Publications in major journals